 - there is a clearly identified mentor who can guide the student through the project.

 If you have an idea, please put it on the Brainstorming page, which is our idea development scratchpad.
-Please read the instructions at the top – following them vastly increases chances of your idea getting added to the formal Ideas page.
+Please follow the instructions at the top.